tahoe-lafs/magic-folder/docs/usage.rst

 Using Magic Folder
 ==================

 Magic-Folder is used in two ways.

-To interact with configuration, the ``magic-folder`` command line tool is used.
-For details of this, see the section on :ref:`config-file`.
+The first way is to interact with the running daemon (including its configuration) is via the ``magic-folder`` command line tool (which uses the :ref:`HTTP API`).
+The following sections detail different subcommands available.
 For additional information see `Magic Folder CLI design`_.

 .. _`Magic Folder CLI design`: ../proposed/magic-folder/user-interface-design

-To interact with content, use your normal filesystem-based tools.
+The second way is to interact with content, use your normal filesystem-based tools.
 The folder which Magic-Folder synchronizes is a normal folder in the filesystem.
-The platform's filesystem change notification features are used to detect changes.
+This directory (and all sub-directories) are scanned for changes periodically.

 We think of participants in the system as "devices".
 A single human may control many devices (in case they are synchronizing files between